GaloisInc/copilot-1/copilot-bluespec/DESIGN.md

   compile "Fibs" spec'
 ```

-Note that the only parts of this program that are `copilot-bluespec` specific
+Note that the only parts of this program that are `copilot-bluespec`–specific
 are:

 1. The `import Copilot.Compile.Bluespec` statement, and